 North Atlanta Women’s Care uses the best ultrasound technology that helps diagnose the cause of your symptoms and capture the clear, high-definition images of your baby.
 Whether you have abnormal bleeding, pelvic pain, or want to see the position and movement of your baby, our cutting-edge ultrasound technology helps us give you a thorough examination.
-North Atlanta Women’s Care is the preferred source of all-inclusive OB/GYN care for several women in Johns Creek, Georgia and the greater Atlanta area.
+North Atlanta Women’s Care is the preferred source of all-inclusive OB/GYN care for several women in Suwanee, Georgia and the greater Atlanta area.

 At North Atlanta Women’s Care, we use ultrasound technology for a variety of reasons.
 Ultrasounds are often performed at specific stages of a women’s pregnancy.
 We also use ultrasounds to assess: